Nagendra1997/mesibo-documentation/livestreaming.md

 ## Mesibo Live Demo
 We have provided a sample web application which contains examples for using Mesibo Conferencing and Live Streaming APIs, to build various features required for a functional video conferencing app.
 The current demo is built using Mesibo Javascript SDK.
 Conferencing and Streaming APIs for other platforms are also currently under development and will be made available soon.

+## Conference Room
+The conference room is fundamentally a group - with a group name and group id.
+You can [create a group](https://mesibo.com/documentation/api/backend-api/#create-a-group), [add and remove members](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members), with all the features of a Mesibo Group like sending messages and files,etc.

+### Privacy & Security
+You can also have room pin set up for privacy along with say something like a waiting room, where only members you approve of can join the room.

+You can dynamically change the group or the member behavior at any point in time and it will be instantly applied to the group or group member(s).

 ## Creating & Joining a Room